nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     * reminder -s 10

-note: A task will turn orange in colour as a reminder that it is due soon when the system date is later than or same as (task's date - DAYS) and earlier than task's date.
+:memo:**Note**: A task will turn orange in colour as a reminder that it is due soon when the system date is later than or same as (task's date - DAYS) and earlier than task's date.
 ### Archiving data files `[coming in v2.0]`